Master of Science Admission Requirements

 - Discuss how your previous academic and life experience will contribute to the nursing profession and our program.

 Please be as clear and precise as possible.
-Your goal statement should be no more than two double-spaced typewritten pages and shows your full legal name and page number at the top of each page.
+Your goal statement should be no more than two double-spaced typewritten pages.
+Place your full legal name and page number at the top of each page.

 The applicant will initiate the referral process through their online application, by entering an email address for each recommender.
 Then, each identified recommender will receive an email with individualized instructions to access the application site.
 That recommender will have the option of uploading a reference letter or answering a short survey.